Why Hire a Real Estate Agent When You’re Selling or Buying

 If you prefer a non-traditional route to buying a home, you can purchase a house off-market rather than buying a home on the open market.
 Well-connected agents have a list of sellers for off-market sales, also known as office exclusives, for the following reasons:

-• The seller values a discrete sale for personal reasons such as going through a divorce
+• The seller values a discreet sale for personal reasons, such as going through a divorce

-• The property needs a lot of repairs
+• The property is in poor condition and needs a lot of repairs

 • The seller doesn’t want to disturb tenants renting their property